Wang Ning (businessman): Early life and education

 Wang was born in 1987 in Huojia County, Henan, China.
 His parents ran a small commerce business.

-He graduated from Sias University in 2009 with an undergraduate degree in advertising.
+He was graduated from Sias University in 2009 with an undergraduate degree in advertising.

 Wang earned an MBA from Peking University's Guanghua School of Management in 2017.

 Career

 After graduating in 2009, Wang worked a year at Sina Corporation.

 Taking inspiration from Gashapon vending machines in Japan, Wang founded Pop Mart in 2010 as a variety store in Zhongguancun, Beijing.
 Over the years, he began to develop toy lines in partnership with artists, including the Hong Kong-based Kenny Wong.

 In December 2020, Pop Mart went public on the Hong Kong Stock Exchange.

 As of December 31, 2024, Wang held approximately 48.73% of Pop Mart’s issued shares through controlled corporations and a trust.

 Pop Mart gained widespread attention in 2023 with the popularity of the Labubu toy line, which has since been endorsed by several celebrities, including Blackpink's Lisa.
 As a result, Wang became China's 10th richest individual in June 2025.